pagkly/Zed/Investopedia3/How to Calculate the Weighted Average Cost of Capital – WACC.md

 How to Calculate the Weighted Average Cost of Capital – WACC
 ## What Is Weighted Average Cost of Capital – WACC?

-The weighted average cost of capital (WACC) is a calculation of a firm's [cost of capital](https://www.investopedia.com/terms/c/costofcapital.asp) in which each category of capital is proportionately [weighted](https://www.investopedia.com/terms/w/weighted.asp).
+The weighted average cost of capital (WACC) is a calculation of a firm's [[cost of capital]](https://www.investopedia.com/terms/c/costofcapital.asp) in which each category of capital is proportionately [[weighted]](https://www.investopedia.com/terms/w/weighted.asp).
 All sources of capital, including common stock, preferred stock, bonds, and any other long-term debt, are included in a WACC calculation.

-A firm’s WACC increases as the beta and rate of return on equity increase because an [increase in WACC](https://www.investopedia.com/ask/answers/013015/what-does-high-weighted-average-cost-capital-wacc-signify.asp) denotes a decrease in valuation and an increase in risk.
+A firm’s WACC increases as the beta and rate of return on equity increase because an [[increase in WACC]](https://www.investopedia.com/ask/answers/013015/what-does-high-weighted-average-cost-capital-wacc-signify.asp) denotes a decrease in valuation and an increase in risk.

 #### Weighted Average Cost Of Capital (WACC)